 - Public Switched Telephone Network

-- The ordinary (public) telephone system that we've been using for the
+- The ordinary (public) telephone system that we've been using for the last few decades.

 - RAM